yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-flexbox/index.md

 Now, sometimes we don't want _all_ our items on the same row or column.
 We can use the property `flex-wrap`.
 It allows items to wrap onto the next line.
 The three values it takes are:

 - `no-wrap` (default): one line, direction is defined by `flex-direction`
-- `wrap`: multi-lines, direction is defined by `flex-direction`
+- `wrap`: multi-lines, the direction is defined by `flex-direction`
-- `wrap-reverse`: multi-lines, opposite to direction defined by `flex-direction`
+- `wrap-reverse`: multi-lines, opposite to the direction defined by `flex-direction`

 <p class="codepen" data-height="300" data-theme-id="36709" data-default-tab="html,result" data-user="turing-kwk" data-slug-hash="qwKQwa" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="Flexbox: Wrap">
   <span>See the Pen <a href="https://codepen.io/turing-kwk/pen/qwKQwa/">